tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 This oversize weapon keens when swung in battle.
 This weapon gains a +2 bonus to attacks against large and huge creatures.

 **Quirk:** Self-conscious about size.

 ---

+#### Gold-Winged

+Ranged Weapon

+1/Day

+When you roll a natural 1 on an attack with this weapon, your next attack roll with this weapon counts as a 20 and that attack deals fire damage.

+**Quirk:** Burns enemies’ remains whenever possible.

+---